How to Develop a Custom Drupal Module

 7. Clearing the cache

-Now clear the cache (this is done so that you can see your new menu item).
+Now clear the cache (that way, you'll be able to see your new menu item).

 8. Creating a custom block

 For these purposes, you will need to create a new plugin.
-To do this, in the src folder, create a new directory called Plugin, and inside it another directory called Block.
-Inside the Block directory, you will need to create a new file (in our case it will be called MyPluginBlock.php).
-Here, you either have to manually specify the classes and namespaces to use, or they will be pulled up automatically, in case you use some IDE during development.
+To do this, in the src folder, create a new directory called Plugin, and add another directory called Block inside it.
+In the Block directory, you create a new file (in our case it will be called MyPluginBlock.php).
+Here, you either have to manually specify the classes and namespaces to use or they will be pulled up automatically in case you use some IDE during development.
 Put the following code there:

 <?php